Azure-Samples/azureai-samples/scenarios/bring-your-own-data/bringYourOwnData.md

-# Use Azure OpenAI On Your Data With openai-node Library
+# Use Azure OpenAI On Your Data with openai

 ## Objective